aiven/devportal/CONTRIBUTING.rst

 Example: Get partition details of an Apache Kafka topic

  - only the first letter, and the proper noun for the product name, are capitalized

+The automated check for this can get confused by proper nouns; for information on how to fix this case-by-case, see the `Vale readme file <.github/vale/README.rst>`_.

 Add hyperlinks
 ''''''''''''''